 The order arrived in ten 3 lb pouches.
-I love how flat they are because that makes storing them in the freezer a piece of cake.
-The best part is that Wally LOVES the rabbit, so I’ll be sure to order again in the future!
+I loved how flat they were because that made storing them in the freezer a piece of cake.
+The best part is that Wally LOVED the rabbit.

 How I Include the Rabbit in Wally’s Raw Dog Food

 Wally’s used to eating the raw dog food I make myself which typically consists of larger cuts of meat mixed together.

 Sometimes he also eats pre-made ground raw dog food from commercial brands when I run out of my own or when I can find a good deal on it.

 Side note: Wally has his own 7 cu ft chest freezer so that I can buy in bulk and stock up on meat sales when I find them.
 That’s how I keep my overall cost of raw feeding low.

 Wally’s Favorite Way of Eating Rabbit in His Raw Dog Food

 I will say that Wally surprised me as far as eating rabbit is concerned.

 He’ll usually eat anything that makes it into his bowl come dinnertime, but every now and then he doesn’t seem to care too much for rabbit texture.